rtagirov/rainbows/README.md

-This version calculates first order rainbow.
+This version calculates zero and first order rainbows.
 The calculation is done for purple, blue, green and red colors.
-The results of the original paper are reproduced only to some extent.
+The results of the original paper, main_article.pdf, i.e. for the first order rainbow, are reproduced only to some extent.
-In particular, for reasons unknown, there is more green in the rainbow than blue.
+In particular, for reasons unknown, there is more green in the first order rainbow than blue.
-Moreover, the values of relative intensity are a bit higher than in the original paper.
+Moreover, the values of relative intensity are a bit higher than in main_article.pdf.

-rainbows.py --- main program; calls functions from the module first.py
+rainbows.py --- main program; calls functions from the module zero.py/first.py

                 plots: